Space3D-Bench/RAG3D-Chat/README.md

 ### Released repository content

 In this section, we will in detail describe the code-relevant content of this repository.
-It was assumed that API-call-based LLM/embedding models will be used, however, it is adjustable as examplained in `Getting Started` section.
+It was assumed that API-call-based LLM/embedding models are used, however, it is adjustable as examplained in `Getting Started` section.

 <b>conf:</b>
 - <i><b>logging_conf.ini</b></i>: configuration of the logging, divided into two parts - a detailed one with all the planner's decisions and steps evoked by each module, saved to <i>detailed.log</i>, and a high-level one, where only the questions and the resulting answers are logged both to the console and <i>brief.log</i>.